Iguana2024/devops-2024/README.md

 1. **Vagrantfile**
    Configuration file for Vagrant, used to set up and provision the virtual development environment.
+   Replace `belichemko_rsa` on line 33 and 34 with appropriate name of your private key
 2. **crontas.sh**
    Shell script that sets up cron jobs, typically used for scheduling regular tasks such as backups or updates.